• TBMH Virtual Music School

 All sessions are designed to support the development of music skills, knowledge and understanding.
 The sessions include warm-ups, rhythm and instrumental exercises with cool and catchy music related to the progression of technique and musical development.
 Children will be able to demonstrate their musical understanding and learning through performance.

-Instruments: flutes, clarinets in C.
+Instruments: flutes, clarinets in C

 Featuring: Haunted House, Foot Tapper Blues, Long Note Blues, Tonight’s Special Guest, Keep It Real, Pizzicato Swing, Bring It On, Slip Slidin’, Latin Mystery, Manhattan Taxi, A Little Night Waltz.